New rules in school: google and yahoo are teaming up to reduce spam

 There’s much to think about ahead of the new rules implemented by Google and Yahoo to crack down on spam.
 While your business needs to build in these changes now, they are good practices that will strengthen your brand identity and trust.
 All of these factors go a long way in generating hot leads.

-We’ve been doing email outreach for a while now, and while we’re not here to toot our own horn, we’re pretty good at it.
-Why not make the most of our expertise and sell more
+We’ve been doing email outreach for almost a decade, and while we’re not here to toot our own horn, we’re pretty good at it.
+Why not make the most of our expertise?

-Your Sopro campaign will be fully tailored to your business needs, managed by our knowledgeable team, and, most importantly, fully compliant.
+With Sopro as your B2B email marketing agency, your campaign will be fully tailored to your business needs, managed by our knowledgeable team, and, most importantly, fully compliant.

 Stick with us; you’ll be a star student in no time.